 Boyfriend Jeans | Lightweight, Stretchy, Low-Rise

 I love having a pair of lightweight, stretchy, low-rise boyfriend jeans in my bag.
 But they stopped making my favorite pair.
 Thank goodness Levi's makes the Women's New Boyfriend Jean.
 Because lightweight and stretchy make jeans easier to pack, wear, and dry.

 I've been so happy with my Smartwool skirt (discussed below), that I knew I needed a slightly dressier indoor spring/fall version.
-So when I came upon this Krimson and Klover 100% merino wool skirt, in a mountain ski town, I was just tickled.
+So when I came upon this Krimson and Klover in a mountain ski town, I was just tickled.
 It's been a perfect layering piece.
 And I love what this company stands for: Slow, intentional fashion.

 The Smartwool Corbet 120 Skirt has been a lifesaver.
-Initially a splurge purchase (because it's such an attractive cut, which is hard to find, but spendy), it's turned into one of my wisest choices.
-It fits over base layers, tights, and outer layers.
+Initially a splurge purchase (it's such an attractive cut, which is hard to find, but spendy), it's turned into one of my wisest choices.
+It fits over tights, base layers, and outer layers.
 Some even wear it running.
 It's amazing how well it protects against the weather.
 I've had mine for several years, wear it near daily in the winter, and it still looks new.
 BONUS: It folds tiny and flat.

 Packable Jacket | Stuffable

 It's necessary to have a stuffable jacket that I can layer (during any season), then store in a tiny pouch.
 Yet it's often hard to find an attractive one.
 LOLE's Women's Kim Jacket in Wild Aster solved that challenge.
 This cut is so flattering at the waist (notice the horizontal lines become thinner at the waist) and the interior color is so bold and fun that people have made endless compliments on it.
 BONUS: I love the hand gaiters (thumb holes), stowable hood, plus the color allows it to be worn year-round, if needed.